 soundtrack, loudspeaker, black tape, tracksuit, t-shirt, boxing hand wraps, boxing gloves, boxing shoes.

 Master's degree work, HEAD, Geneva CH

 A one-to-one performance about dating, romantic and sexual interactions.
 The audience members come in, I welcome them and, we sit down on the table.
 I explain and introduce the performance, which has two stages: a shared conversation and a treat stage.
 We talk about consent and that the person can leave at any time if they don't feel comfortable.
 A 30-minute soundtrack is played during the performance that also indicates the length of it.

 The audience member takes a piece of paper from the glass bowl and reads the topic.
 If they do not like the subject, they can choose any another one.
 We have a conversation about the subject.
 When this stage is done, we move to the treat stage.
-They can choose between: a hug voucher, a heart sticker, a cake or a plant.
+They can choose between: a hug voucher, a biscuit or a plant.
 After that or the 30-minute soundtrack, the performance is over.
+They receive a well done heart sticker.
 The time together is over.
 We are saying good-bye.

 -Ambiguous people -First date